-At Glass Beads by Lotti, all items you see on this website are hand made by me either in my home studio on the wonderful, wild and remote Hartland Peninsular in North West Devon in the UK, close to the raging Atlantic Coast (this is where I make the glass pieces).
-I make my jewellery in the studio/workshop I share with 3 other glassy ladies in Bude in Cornwall.
+At Glass Beads by Lotti, all items you see on this website are hand made by me either in my home studio on the wonderful, wild and remote Hartland Peninsular in North West Devon in the UK, close to the raging Atlantic Coast (this is where I make the glass pieces); or in the studio/workshop I share with 3 other glassy ladies in Bude in Cornwall; this is where I make my beads into jewellery.
 I take inspiration from nature (we are rather surrounded by it here!) including the rugged coastline,the raging (sometimes peaceful) Atlantic Ocean and the very wind swept trees.

 As a teenager I started working with those tiny fiddly seed beads working with a bead loom which my sister taught me to do whilst living in Northern Canada and having been taught herself by the local First Nations people.
 I loved the loom my Father made for me and working in the styles of the First Nations people as I had been first taught.
 As I got older (as with so many things) I didn’t have time for my loom any more and it was put away (with my bead stash) in the loft.

 About 9 years ago having moved to Devon from the edge of East Anglia a few years before, I found time again to work on my loom and enjoyed making pieces and learning different techniques and styles to make using the loom.
 One day I was looking in a magazine for some inspiration and saw hand made glass beads, made in the UK, a technique called Lampworking.
 I was amazed and excited, I have always loved glass and I just couldn’t believe that I could make my own glass beads myself at home.

 I enrolled on a course with a local very experienced Lampworker (some people also refer to this art as Flameworking, they mean the same thing) in 2010 and since then have attended other courses and study new techniques through these, through other lampworkers and through tutorials which I buy from artists all over the world.